pygeos/pygeos/docs/installation.rst

 - Get a C compiler applicable to your Python version (https://wiki.python.org/moin/WindowsCompilers)
 - Download and install a GEOS binary (https://trac.osgeo.org/osgeo4w/)
-- Set GEOS_INCLUDE_PATH and GEOS_LIBRARY_PATH environment variables
+- Set GEOS_INCLUDE_PATH and GEOS_LIBRARY_PATH environment variables (see below for notes on GEOS discovery)
 - Run ``pip install pygeos --no-binary``
+- Make sure the GEOS dlls are available on the PATH

 Installation from source
 ------------------------